 Options include taking medications to break up a clot and surgery to remove a clot or repair a damaged blood vessel.

-Women should not ignore headaches during pregnancy, as they might indicate a potentially serious condition that may affect their or their baby’s health.
+People should not ignore headaches during pregnancy as they might indicate a potentially serious condition that could affect their own or their baby’s health.

 These conditions include the following:

 This is a condition that causes high blood pressure greater than 140/90 mm Hg after 20 weeks of pregnancy.
 It can also cause swelling and proteinuria, or the presence of protein in the urine, according to the

 Preeclampsia can progress to eclampsia, which is a life-threatening condition.
 It can also lead to a condition called HELLP syndrome.
 HELLP stands for hemolysis, elevated liver enzymes, and low platelet counts.

 A person can also experience preeclampsia in the immediate postpartum period.